spinnaker/spinnaker.github.io/guides/tutorials/codelabs/index.md

 * [Hello Deployment](./hello-deployment/) - run through the workflow of setting up an example application deployment
 * [GCE Source To Prod](https://codelabs.developers.google.com/codelabs/bake-and-deploy-pipeline/) - create a cohesive workflow which takes source code and builds, tests and promotes it to production with VMs in GCE
 * [Kubernetes Source To Prod](./kubernetes-v2-source-to-prod/) - create a set of basic pipelines for deploying code from a Github repo to a Kubernetes cluster in the form of a Docker container
-* [Continuous Delivery with Containers on GCP](./gcp-kubernetes-source-to-prod/) - set up a source-to-prod continuous delivery flow for a hello world app deployed via containers, on the Google Cloud Platform
 * [Continuous Delivery to Kubernetes on Azure](./azure-kubernetes-source-to-prod/) - deploy a Dev Ops VM with a sample source-to-prod pipeline targeting Kubernetes on Azure
 * [Continuous Delivery to Azure VM Scale Set](./azure-vmss-source-to-prod/) - deploy a Dev Ops VM with a sample source-to-prod pipeline targeting Virtual Machine Scale Set on Azure
 * [App Engine Source To Prod](./appengine-source-to-prod/) - create a workflow to safely deploy to App Engine from source code